mui/material-ui/docs/data/joy/components/list/list.md

 ### Sticky item

-To have a sticky list item, you can use List as a child of the Sheet component.
+Use the List component as a child of the Sheet component to create "sticky" items.
 On the item you wish to stick, you can then add the `sticky` prop.

 The Sheet component automatically adjusts the `sticky` list item to have the same background so that content does not overflow when scrolling.